 38 "You have heard that it was said: 'An eye for an eye, and a tooth for a tooth.'
-11 39 But I say to you not to resist the evildoer; but whoever slaps you on your right cheek,
+39 But I say to you not to resist the evildoer; but whoever slaps you on your right cheek, turn the other to him also.
+40 "And if someone wants to

-9 Presumably this precludes any and all exaggeration, putting a 'spin' on things, etc.
+1 Presumably this precludes any and all exaggeration, putting a 'spin' on things, etc.